-- The force produced by the reaction
+- An inertial force is a force produced by the reaction

 of a body to an accelerating force, equal in magnitude and opposite